 - Characterization of microbial communities and desert soil crusts.

-- Systematics of wasps and bees.
+- Ecology and systematics of ants, wasps, and bees.

 - Bighorn sheep demographics and dietary requirements.